AryamanReddi99/Creature-Forest/README.md

 **b**: score for Species B when facing Species A
 **c**: score for Species A when facing Species B
 **d**: score for Species B when facing Species B

+See **Theory** for a visual  representation of how this affect decision flow.

 These values can be defined in **payoff_dict** below to simulate the progression of population growth and resource control between Species A and Species B. The equilibrium point (if present) of the preceding plot should indicate the long-term population fraction of Species A.